khoj-ai/timely/README.md

 * Benchmarks are rough scores and haven't been built to be overly general at this point
 * Small steps between model versions may have been omitted but general training arguments will be included below.

+#### in the works
+- upgrade to title - wikipedia article dataset
+- more formats of date
+- times

 ### Contact
 raghav@khoj.dev